Pre-Medical Preparation at UHMānoa: Allopathic Medicine

-3. Interviews: After reviewing applicants’ complete application packet (including both primary and secondary applications), medical schools invite promising applicants to interview.
-Applicants are responsible for all costs of interviewing, including airfare, lodging, professional attire, and meals.
+3. Interviews: After reviewing the primary and secondary applications (or supplementary forms), allopathic schools invite promising applicants for an interview.
+Applicants are responsible for all costs incurred while interviewing, including airfare, lodging, ground transportation, professional attire, and meals.

 Traffic Rules: Although the application process varies from school to school, AMCAS has established “traffic rules” to ensure fairness for all concerned.
-The rules, available online, stipulate both schools’ and applicants’ rights and responsibilities in the application process.
-Before applying, all applicants should be familiar with the traffic rules found on the AAMC website at: https://www.aamc.org/students/applying/recommendations/applicants/
+The rules are available online and stipulate both the schools’ and applicants’ rights and responsibilities during the application process.
+All applicants should be familiar with these rules before applying.

 - The more you know about the school, the better your chances of being accepted.

 - Most application questions can be answered by reading the MSAR